bachng2017/dbtdoc/README.md

 Paramaeter `-o` is used to limit `dbtdoc` only process on the target `dbt_dir` only but ignore its sub-folder.

+Note: when error happens, use the command with `-D DEBUG` for more details about the errors.

 ## Configuration
 Configuration file `.dbtdoc` is searched in current folder.
 A typical configuration file looks like this: